-By 1934, 324 Commonwealth was occupied by the Boston Speech School for Crippled Children and the Copley School of Expression, operated by Mrs. Emma G. Tunnicliff, who also resided there.
-The schools (and her home) had been located at 1083 Boylston in 1933.
+By 1934, 324 Commonwealth was occupied by the Boston Speech School for Crippled Children and the Copley School of Expression, operated by Mrs. Emma Louise (Grinnell) Tunnicliff, the former wife of Dr. Edmund Harrison Tunnicliff, Jr. She also lived at 284 Commonwealth.
+The schools (and her home) previously had been located at 1083 Boylston.

 By 1935, the schools and Mrs. Tunnicliff had moved to 408 Beacon and 284 Commonwealth was once again shown as vacant in the City Directory.

 By 1936, 284 Commonwealth was the home of Ella G. (Adams) Eells Haig, the widow of John H. Eells and of Dr. Andrew A. Haig, and her sister, Evelyn G. (Adams) Wardwell, the widow of George J. Wardwell.
 They previously had lived at 86 Bay State Road.
 They operated 284 Commonwealth as a lodging house., By 1937, they had moved to 116 Beacon.

 284 Commonwealth was shown as vacant in the 1937 City Directory.

 In 1937, 284 Commonwealth became the home of Philip E. Saltman and his wife, Babette (Belloff) Saltman, who rented it from the van Wickle daughters (Augustine van Winkle Shaw et al are shown as the owners on the 1938 Bromley map and were the assessed owners through 1946).
 The Saltmans previously had lived at 115 Newbury.